yxliu0280/academic-writing-assistant/README.md

 1. confirm the selection
 2. switch to `Editor`
 3. run citation and terminology checks
+4. when `Editor` asks whether to prepare a patch diff, confirm once
-4. inspect the patch preview
+5. inspect the patch preview
-5. apply the patch if it matches your intent
+6. if the proposed patch matches your intent, confirm a second time to apply it

 Expected behavior:

 - the system should surface citation and terminology issues
 - patching should remain preview-first and bounded
+- the document should not change after the first confirmation alone
+- the document should only change after the second confirmation

 This is the key author-in-the-loop step.
 The app should not silently rewrite the document.
 You should be able to inspect the proposed change before deciding whether to apply it.